pedro-homero/pedro-homero.github.io/_posts/2023-02-02-to-appease-nature.markdown

 To appease nature - the concept of natural in The Wicker Man (1973)

-A word to the wise - this article does not demand but strongly suggest the viewing of the movie [The Wicker Man (1973)](https://www.imdb.com/title/tt0070917/) :link: - not to be confused with the Nicholas Cage ~~abomination~~ remake - so as to not be upset by spoilers.
+A word to the wise - this article does not demand but strongly suggests the viewing of the movie [The Wicker Man (1973)](https://www.imdb.com/title/tt0070917/) :link: - not to be confused with the Nicholas Cage ~~abomination~~ remake - so as to not be upset by spoilers.

 The Wicker Man (TWM) is a film that stands out.
 It's not an experimental film - it has a narrative, a (robust) script, professional actors, editing, the works.
 Its difference lies in how it breaks away from the hard boundaries of film genres and toys with us, from the first few scenes all the way to the climatic end.
 We'll come to that later.